apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 does not fix any issues.
 The consistency issues will be logged in ERROR loglevel.

-`-internal` operation check the internal consistency of the metadata store, but does not fix any issues.
+`-internal` operation checks the internal consistency of the metadata store, but does not fix any issues.

-The errors found will be logged on ERROR log level.
+The errors found will be logged at the ERROR log level.

 *Note*: `-check` and `-internal` operations can be used only as separate commands.
 Running `fsck` with both will result in an error.